Mon - Fri || District Office & Mountain View Campus: (518) 873-6371 | Lake View Campus: (518) 962-8244

 Tuesdays: Baking Club

-Join Essex County Preventive Team Member Mrs. Boyea to make some yummy foods!
-There are a max of 6 students, so sign up quickly as there is a lot of interest.
-This program runs the following dates: 3/4, 3/11, and 3/18.
+Join Essex County Preventive Team Member, Mrs. Boyea, to make some yummy foods!
+There are a max of 6 students so sign up quickly to save your spot!

 Wednesdays: Mural Club